 The trade off to an improved body contour and image through an arm lift is a resulting scar on the inside portion of your upper arm.
 In addition, uneven contours can develop in the arm after surgery.
 In some cases, skin elasticity is so poor that relapse of the skin is possible.

-Your plastic surgeon will carefully explain the technique for your arm lift.
+At The Workman Center for Plastic Surgery our goal is to give you the best brachioplasty Vancouver has to offer.
+To do this, your plastic surgeon will carefully explain the technique for your arm lift.
 Prior to any surgery, you will be given specific instructions that may include:

 In addition, you will be asked to sign consent forms to assure your plastic surgeon that you fully understand the procedure or procedures you will undergo and any associated risks and potential complications.
 Possible risks of an arm lift include bleeding, infection, fluid accumulation, delayed or poor healing, skin loss, blood clots, excessive or widened scars, numbness and other changes in skin sensation and irregular or asymmetric contour or scars.